return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 .. c:function:: bool vb2_buffer_in_use(struct vb2_queue *q, struct vb2_buffer *vb)

-    return true if the buffer is in use and the queue cannot be freed (by the means of REQBUFS(0)) call
+    return true if the buffer is in use and the queue cannot be freed (by the means of VIDIOC_REQBUFS(0)) call.

     :param struct vb2_queue \*q:
-        videobuf queue
+        pointer to \ :c:type:`struct vb2_queue <vb2_queue>`\  with videobuf2 queue.

     :param struct vb2_buffer \*vb:
-        buffer for which plane size should be returned
+        buffer for which plane size should be returned.

 .. _`vb2_verify_memory_type`: